Growth Product Management InternUniShackDelivered

 Student (Renter)

-Looking for safe housing near campus fast — but scam fear makes every listing feel risky.
+Looking for safe housing near campus fast, but scam fear makes every listing feel risky.

-Goals & Needs
+Goals and Needs

 • Find safe, verified housing near campus quickly